 Find out more about recognizing Slots and Lexicons in example sentences on the Annotations Page.

 Intents can fall into one of three thresholds:

-Confirmed The Intent has a score higher than the confirmation threshold and is considered "confirmed"
+Confirmed The Intent has a score higher than the confidence threshold and is considered "confirmed"

-Reconfirmation Needed The Intent has a score higher than the reconfirmation threshold, but lower than the confirmation threshold and must be reconfirmed by the system
+Reconfirmation Needed The Intent has a score higher than the reconfirmation threshold, but lower than the confidence threshold and must be reconfirmed by the system

 Not found The Intent has a score lower than the reconfirmation threshold and isn't considered a valid result for this input

 You can change these thresholds in Agent Settings.